On the complexity of computing Strahler numbers: Introduction

 \subparagraph{Strahler numbers.} The main topic of this paper is the complexity of computing \emph{Strahler numbers} of binary trees.
 The \emph{Strahler number} of a binary tree $t$ is a parameter $\hs(t)$ that can be defined recursively as follows: \begin{itemize} \item If $t$ consists of a single node then $\hs(t) = 0$. \item If the root of $t$ has the left (resp., right) subtree $t_1$ (resp., $t_2$) then

-\end{itemize} The Strahler number is sometimes also called the \emph{Horton-Strahler number} and first appeared in the area of hydrology, where Horton used it in a paper from 1945 \cite{Ho45} to define the order of a river.
+\end{itemize} The Strahler number, also known as the \emph{Horton-Strahler number}, first appeared in the area of hydrology, where Horton used it in a paper from 1945 \cite{Ho45} to define the order of a river.
 The correspondence to binary trees comes from the fact that a system of joining rivers can be viewed as a binary tree (unless there are bifurcations, where a river splits into two streams).
 In 1952, Strahler \cite{Stra52} (also a hydrologist) further developed Horton's ideas.

 There are numerous applications of Strahler numbers in computer science, where they appeared also under different names (e.g., register function, tree dimension).
 Ershov \cite{Ers58} showed that the minimal number of registers needed to evaluate an arithmetic expression is exactly the Strahler number of the syntax tree of the arithmetic expression.
-Another area, where Strahler numbers found many applications, is formal language theory \cite{ChMo90,EhRoVe81,GiSpa68,SOS23}.
+The Strahler number has also found many applications in formal language theory \cite{ChMo90,EhRoVe81,GiSpa68,SOS23}.
 For context-free grammars, the relation comes from the following fact: Let $G$ be a context-free grammar in Chomsky normal form and let $t$ be a derivation tree of $G$.
 Then $\hs(t)+1$ is exactly the minimal index among all derivations corresponding to $t$, where the index of a derivation $S = w_0 \derive_G w_1 \derive_G w_2 \derive_G \cdots \derive_G w_n$ is the maximal number of nonterminals in one of the $w_i$~\cite{GiSpa68}.
 Finite-index context-free grammars~\cite{AtigG11}, i.e., grammars where every produced word has a derivation of bounded index, play an important role in the recent decidability proof of the reachability problem in one-dimensional pushdown VASS~\cite{BiziereC25}.
 Strahler numbers have been also investigated in the context of Newton iteration \cite{EKL10,PiSaSo12}, parity games \cite{DaJuTh20}, and social networks \cite{ADDGG04}.
 The distribution of the Strahler number of a random tree has been studied by several authors \cite{DevKru95,DeKru96,FRV79,Kemp79,Kru99}.
 For more information on Strahler numbers and their applications in computer science, the reader may consult the surveys \cite{EsparzaLS14,Vie90}.